contentful/template-blog-webapp-nextjs/README.md

 4. Now, when you view an unpublished entry in Contentful, you should see a "Preview" button that will take you to the preview URL for that entry.
 Clicking this button should show you a preview of the entry on your Next.js site, using the draft API route that we set up earlier.

 ### Exiting the Content Preview
 To disable draft mode, navigate to the `/api/disable-draft` route.
-This route is already exist in the app and can be found in `pages/api/disable-draft.page.tsx`.
+This route already exists in the app and can be found in `pages/api/disable-draft.page.tsx`.

 $~$